 Do you know an individual who has dual diagnosis who is struggling in his/her current home, who has

 been hospitalized or used crisis services several times over the last year?
 Community Behavioral Health (CBH), Philadelphia’s Behavioral Health Managed Care Organization,

 has just recently opened a new program known as the Behavioral Health/Intellectual Disabilities Community Treatment Team (BHID CTT).
 This team is

 designed to support people who have dual diagnosis and to help them remain in their Current living arrangement.

-PCHC staff is now available to offer FACE TO FACE trainings on the topics listed below that
+PCHC now offers Regional FACE TO FACE trainings on the topics that are part

 PA Dual Diagnosis Direct Support Curriculum.